MikroElektronika/mikrosdk_click_v2/clicks/templog3/README.md

 > The temperature range that can be measured or written is from -40 to +125 Celsius degrees.
 > The user can change the measured temperature resolution, but the range remains the same.
-> The limit temperature resolution is always a 10bit, or 0.25 Celsius degrees.
+> The limit of the temperature resolution is always a 10bit, or 0.25 Celsius degrees.
-> If user wants to enable the EEPROM Write Protection, the A0 pin on the device must be set to the high voltage level
+> If user wants to enable the EEPROM Write Protection, the A0 pin on the device
+> must be set to the high voltage level.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.